pd2afconverter/pd2afconverter.github.io/pages/development.md

 The infrustructure modules:

 - **Webpages generator** processes HTML and CSS templates into the corresponding HTML, CSS and SVG files.
-It works similar to template engines such as JSP or Django Template Language or SASS and additionally allows inserting Racket code snippets.
+It works similar to template engines such as JSP or Django template language or SASS and additionally allows inserting Racket code snippets.
 - **Knowledge tree reader** handles files in .tree format, which is specially invented for the convenient textual encoding of the key-value objects in the hierarchy.
 This model is useful for structuring knowledge.
 - **SBGN-Lisp language** employs a special Lisp-like syntax and related tools that allow writing SBGN maps in the form of sexp expressions.
 This allows coding otherwise graphical diagrams in the form of human-readable text.
 - **PD2AF converter** translates SBGN Process Description diagrams into SBGN Activity Flow.
 It also converts SBGN-ML to sexp expressions and sexp expression back to SBGN-ML.